rabeshi/eaamo-website/content/speakers/_index.md

 - - -

 ## [Sello Mokwena](https://za.linkedin.com/in/sello-mokwena-a3a01b3b)
-*Senior Lecturer and Head of Department, Tshwane University of Technology*
+*Professor of Computer Science, University of Limpopo*

 - - -